Scholarship Frequently Asked Questions

 - How is financial need determined?

 Financial need is determined by completing the Free Application for Federal Students Aid (FAFSA), which is required for all need-based scholarship awards.
-Therefore, for best consideration, students are required to file the FAFSA form to receive a scholarship based on financial need.
 In addition, this form is used to identify your qualification for other grants and/or loans for which you may be eligible.
 To file online, visit www.fafsa.ed.gov.
 For additional information please visit our Financial Aid office.

 - Are transcripts and/or recommendations needed?